 Summer Harvest is when you get to enjoy the fruits of your labor – literally.
 It’s also a great time to sit back and admire the cool designs we’ve created in the garden and reflect on all the learning experiences over the past few months.
-If, however, it has not been a bountiful year, you might want to check out the sustainable gardening experts on Smart Healthy Green Living, the new home improvement streaming service.
+If, however, it has not been a bountiful year, you might want to check out the sustainable gardening experts on Smart Healthy Green Living.

 Bring your Kids into the Summer Harvest Experience

 Having a vegetable garden at your home and/or in your neighborhood is a wonderful experience for kids.
 I remember running around rows of peas in our neighbor’s garden.
 They seemed so high.
 We were picking and eating many – so sweet!
 Another neighbor grew and pickled the most spectacular pumpkins.
 All the kids, in the neighborhood, ask to have some – her place was one of the favorites every year around the summer harvest.
-So many good memories with the garden treasures of Mother Earth.
+So many good memories with and around the garden treasures of Mother Earth.

 While harvesting, most gardeners are already thinking ahead to the next season.
 Gardening is a learning experience.
 Let the garden experts on SHG Living provide many useful tips – from early in the season to summer harvest.
 Find tips on organic gardening, container gardening, garden design, and more.

 3 Fabulous Organic Gardening Series on SHG Living

 Summer harvest is the time when you know how well your efforts of hopefully organic soil preparations, watering, a and general fertilization, and pest control went throughout the season.